watkinsr/nixos/README.md

 - `muspus` has the ThinkPad T25 configuration.
 Intel system using Wayland/Sway.
 - `naunau` has the Workstation configuration.
 AMD system with NVidia graphics card using Xorg/i3.
+- `meowmeow` has the ThinkPad X230 configuration.
+Intel system using Wayland/Sway.

 ## New system installation